Hawthorn Football Club

 At the conclusion of the 2010 season, Brown made the move to the Gold Coast Suns, where he was influential in its inaugural season.
 He captured the essence of the year in his season diary ‘The Rise of The Suns’ (published by Slattery Media Group).
 In season 2012, Campbell made the move from defence to attack in order to add forward pressure.
 In doing so booted 22 goals and was a good contributor on a weekly basis.

-Off – field Brown is an ambassador for The Shane Warne Foundation, raising funds to help the lives of seriously ill and underprivileged children and teenagers in Australia.
+Off – field Brown has been an ambassador for The Shane Warne Foundation, raising funds to help the lives of seriously ill and underprivileged children and teenagers in Australia.
 In July 2015, Brown undertook the challenge to swim the English Channel to raise funds for The Shane Warne Foundation.
 The 32km swim, that was 18 months in the making, came to a heartbreaking and premature end after wild weather swept in after 6 hours in the water.
 By the time it was declared too rough to continue, Brown had been swimming for 9 hours where he made barely no ground in the last 3 hours.
 Brown’s efforts raised more than $100,000 for The Shane Warne Foundation – a truly fantastic achievement.